RKelln/5-directions/public/writing/ppf.md

 Given an infinitely long tape Turing proved that this machine could compute anything.

 Notes:
+[Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing), an English mathematician and computer scientist, introduced the idea of the Universal Computing Machine.
+His thought experiment involved a simple machine that could read, write, and compare symbols on a length of paper or tape with no understanding of the symbols being read and written other than changing the "state" of the machine.
+Each state has a rule for how to read, write, compare, move the tape and change to another state.

+Given an infinitely long tape Turing proved that this machine could compute anything.

 ### Credits <!-- .element: class="attribution" -->
 * [_Turing Machines Explained_ - Computerphile](https://www.youtube.com/watch?v=dNRDvLACg5Q)